Anglican Diocese of Adelaide

 The Anglican Diocese of Adelaide is a diocese of the Anglican Church of Australia.
 It is centred in the city of Adelaide in the state of South Australia and extends along the eastern shore of the Gulf St Vincent from the town of Eudunda in the north to Aldgate in the south.
 The diocesan cathedral is Saint Peter's Cathedral in Adelaide.
 The diocese was founded in 1847 with Augustus Short as the first bishop.
-The incumbent Archbishop of Adelaide since 2017 has been Geoffrey Smith, who has also been the Anglican Primate of Australia since 2020.

 History

 The diocese was founded by letters patent of 25 June 1847 and now forms part of the Province of South Australia, together with the Diocese of Willochra (1915) and the Diocese of The Murray (1969).
 Since 1970, the Bishop of Adelaide, as the senior bishop of the province (known as the metropolitan), has borne the title of archbishop.

 Jeffrey Driver retired as Archbishop of Adelaide in 2016.
 Following a process of nomination, an election synod held in December 2016 resolved to invite Geoffrey Smith, then an assistant bishop in the Diocese of Brisbane, to be the 10th Archbishop of Adelaide.
 He was installed on 28 April 2017.
 On 7 April 2020, Smith was elected as the Primate of Australia, the first Archbishop of Adelaide to hold the office.

+Smith stepped down as primate on 31 October 2025 and was succeeded by Mark Short.
+He retired as archbishop on 8 November 2025 and was planning to relocate to the Sunshine Coast with his wife, Lynn.
+In 2026, Smith was succeeded as archbishop by Brad Billings, formerly an assistant bishop in the Diocese of Melbourne.